juxor/afaq/markdown/append12.md

 election in 1979, growth decreased to 2% in the 1980s and to 1.2% in the 1990s.
 In the USA, we find a similar pattern.
-Growth was 4.4% in the 1960s, 3.2% in the 1970s, 2.8% in the 1980s and 1.9% in the first half of the 1990s [Larry Elliot and Dan Atkinson, **The Age of Insecurity**, p.
+Growth was 4.4% in the 1960s, 3.2% in the 1970s, 2.8% in the 1980s and 1.9% in the first half of the 1990s [Larry Elliot and Dan Atkinson, **The Age of Insecurity** , p.
 236].
-Moreover, in terms of inflation-adjusted GDP per capita and productivity, the US had the worse performance out of the US, UK, Japan, Italy, France, Canada and Australia between 1970 and 1995 [Marc-Anfre Pigeon and L. Randall Wray, **Demand Constraints and Economic Growth**].
+Moreover, in terms of inflation-adjusted GDP per capita and productivity, the US had the worse performance out of the US, UK, Japan, Italy, France, Canada and Australia between 1970 and 1995 [Marc-Anfre Pigeon and L. Randall Wray, **Demand Constraints and Economic Growth** ].
 Given that the US is usually considered the most laissez-faire out of these 7 countries, Caplan's claim of high progress for deregulated systems seems at odds with this evidence.

 As far as technological innovation goes, it is also not clear that deregulation has aided that process.
-Much of our modern technology owns its origins to the US Pentagon system, in which public money is provided to companies for military R&amp;D purposes.
+Much of our modern technology owns its origins to the US Pentagon system, in which public money is provided to companies for military R&D purposes.
 Once the technology has been proven viable, the companies involved can sell their public subsidised products for private profit.
 The computer industry (as we point out in [section J.4.7](secJ4.md#secj47)) is a classic example of this -- indeed it is